 My why is: So that I don’t pass on the symptoms I’m feeling to my children, and so I don’t degenerate early from autoimmunity or cancer.
 This is personal to me.
 When confronted with a temptation, I can then compare it to my why and address if it’s worth it or not.
 Once you have your why, write it down.
 Keep it as your lock screen on your phone, set it as a reminder, stick post it notes with your why around the house.
 Whatever it takes to create the habit!

 Talk to your friends… or get new ones.

 If you have health goals and can’t afford booze and fast food any longer, it’s time to chat with your friends.
 Explain to them what you’re going through and ask them to support you.
 Maybe that means having one weekend night where you pick the restaurant.
 Or suggesting get-togethers like hikes, yoga, a jog, getting green juice, or anything that fits your situation.

 If they’re not willing to support you or a falling out occurs just know it’s okay.
 Acknowledge the time you all spent together for what is was, be grateful for it and get back out there.
 Easier said than done.
 But believe you can find new friends that engage in healthy activities, join groups online, reach out to that girl you’ve always wanted to chill with or get coffee with some people from the gym.
 Healthy friendships help build our own health.

 Start documenting YOUR life.

 I’ve rambled on long enough.
 Just know I love you guys; I care about your wellbeing; I’m here for you.
 Your 20’s (or 30’s) don’t have to be filled with destructive habits that degrade your body or soul.
 This is a message I’m passionate about and truly believe in.
 Have questions?
-Comment below or message me on Instagram.
+Comment below.
 I would LOVE to hear from you!